Dravid92/lumel-test/README.md

 ### Trade-Offs / Assumptions - DB Schema
 - Its assumed that the customers are unique based off of email address
 - "ref" field is for the reference id of the order or the product connected to an order - for humans
+- constraints for uniqueness and not mandatory ones are not added because of time constraints.